OWASP/www-policy/operational/events.md

 - Charge any event-related expenses on their personal credit cards (personal travel expenses to the event excluded)
 - Plan a regional event where it's end date is within 30 days of a Global AppSec Event

-## Speaker/Trainer policy

-Training providers and Speakers for both Global AppSec and Regional Events are required to sign and adhere to the terms of the [speaker/trainer agreement](/www-policy/legal/speaker-agreement.html).
-An online version can be provided to Regional Event Teams upon request.
-Failure by Trainers or speakers to execute this agreement within seven days of the event are minimally grounds for cancellation.
-While the complete terms are included in the agreement it should be highlightes that:
-- Speakers do not any receive compensation for their participation
-- Travel expenses are not reimburseable for Speakers or Trainers